metoppv/improver/doc/source/about.rst

 IMPROVER: Integrated Model post-PROcessing and VERification

-The Met Office in the UK is leading an open source project to create a probabilistic post-processing system for use with ensemble weather prediction models.
+The Met Office in the UK is leading a project to create a probabilistic post-processing system for use with ensemble weather prediction models.
 The system is designed to extract the wealth of information provided by ensemble forecasts and present it in a format that is suitable for the production of automated weather forecasts, and for use by forecasters and the public.

 Using IMPROVER with weather forecasts from a range of forecasting centres, it is possible to generate a consolidated blend of information that better captures the range of potential weather outcomes.
 Additional techniques, such as spatial and temporal neighbourhooding, are available within IMPROVER to further increase the spread of forecasts, capturing more of this range.
 Functionality also exists to include older forecasts into the final blend, weighting them appropriately to capture the fall off in forecast skill at longer lead times.
 The end result is the consolidation of tens or hundreds of representations of a weather situation into an interrogable probabilistic output.

+Within the Met Office IMPROVER is being used to provide a new probabilistic approach to post-processing forecasts.
+Gridded forecasts taken from multiple configurations of the Met Office's Unified Model (UM) first undergo physical corrections if necessary, before being converted into probabilities.
+The resulting probabilistic forecasts from each UM configuration are then blended to create seamless probabilistic outputs.
+These gridded probabilities aim to deliver both improved forecast information at each grid square and at geographical (“spot”) locations.

 An example IMPROVER forecast product is shown below, here for wind speed.
 Four fields are plotted at different wind speed thresholds that may be of interest to the user, each field shows the probability of exceeding the relevant threshold.